-See also our recent decision in Order No. PSC-06-0033-FOF-TP, issued January 10, 2006, where we dismissed for lack of standing the Communications Workers of America's request for a hearing on Sprint's request for approval of a transfer of control.
+See also the Commission's recent decision in Order No. PSC-06-0033-FOF-TP, issued January 10, 2006,3 where the Commission dismissed for lack of standing the Communications Workers of America's request for a hearing on Sprint's request for approval of a transfer of control.